aryanmsr/aryanmsr.github.io/content/projects/ask.md

 company: 'Ask2.ai/Columbia'
 showInProjects: true
 ---
-A Hidden Markov model to detect current and future market regimes.
+A Hidden Markov model that detects current and future regimes to optimize trading strategies and improve portfolio returns.